Slane Festival: 2026

-In October 2025, it was confirmed that Luke Combs would headline Slane on the 18 and 19 July 2026.
+In October 2025, it was confirmed that Luke Combs would headline Slane on the 18 and 19 July 2026, with support acts The Script, Ty Myers, The Castellows, and Jamie McIntyre.

+2027

+On 31 August 2026, it was announced that Fontaines D.C would headline Slane alongside Hayley Williams, Madra Salach and Damien Dempsey on 26 and 27 June 2027.

+On 15th September 2026, Oasis announced that they would perform at Slane on 4th and 5th September 2027.

 Future

 Red Hot Chili Peppers member Chad Smith has stated that he "wouldn't mind doing Slane again" saying the band "had an awesome time last time".

 Green Day's Billie Joe Armstrong has spoken to Hot Press magazine of his admiration for U2's shows at Slane and, in relation to his band performing there in 2010, commented: "It's something that's being looked at".
 However, the rumour, a recurring one in recent years, was dismissed for 2010 when the band opted to play a show in Marlay Park instead.
 Green Day played at the lower capacity Royal Hospital Kilmainham venue in Dublin on their Revolution Radio Tour in 2017.
 It is becoming increasingly unlikely that the band will ever play at Slane.

 Lord Conyngham has stated on radio that he will secure AC/DC to perform at the venue in the future in response to repeated calls by fans.